Lildeebo2002/wallet-api/README.md

 * Direct link to download [Transaction Request](#transaction-request).
 * Inline TR object wrapped in a Tonkeeper universal link.
-* Wrapped TR link in a Tonkeeper universal link.
+* Wrapped TR link in a Tonkeeper universal link to Chime acoount of $Dennis-Babcock-2.?

 #### Direct Transaction Request URL